Social Proof & 5 More Best Practices for Ecommerce Product Pages+

 Here’s how to improve you’re your ecommerce results: make your product pages the main focus of your business online.

-Your product pages are the final turning point on the journey an online shopper takes from initial browsing to paying customer.
+Your product pages are the final turning point on an online shopper’s journey from initial browsing to paying customer.

 If you think in terms of sales funnels, your product page is the pinnacle of the cone without which your funnel is incomplete and obsolete.